andre-mare/andre-mare.github.io/personal-development/communication-skills/_posts/2024-01-01-the-coin-feedback-model.md

 ## Guidelines for Effective COIN Feedback
 Here are some tips to enhance the effectiveness of your feedback using the COIN model:

-- Be Prompt: Give feedback as soon as possible after the event to ensure it is timely and relevant.
+- **Be Prompt**: Give feedback as soon as possible after the event to ensure it is timely and relevant.
-- Be Specific: Regularly provide small, actionable feedback rather than overwhelming the recipient with too much at once.
+- **Be Specific**: Regularly provide small, actionable feedback rather than overwhelming the recipient with too much at once.
-- Private Negative Feedback: Deliver negative feedback in private to avoid embarrassment.
+- **Private Negative Feedback**: Deliver negative feedback in private to avoid embarrassment.
-- Public Positive Feedback: Give positive feedback in public to boost morale and recognition.
+- **Public Positive Feedback**: Give positive feedback in public to boost morale and recognition.
-- Limit Feedback: Focus on one or two specific events to make the feedback manageable and actionable.
+- **Limit Feedback**: Focus on one or two specific events to make the feedback manageable and actionable.

 ## Example of COIN Feedback in Action
 Imagine you manage a small team and observe one of your team members mocking another who was absent during a meeting.
 Here’s how you could provide feedback using the COIN model: